Building your layout- whether you do it or we do it, the same rules apply…

 If you are not using a grass mat, you will generally be applying scenery to your layout after you install the track…

 The easiest system to use is the section track with locking roadbed.
 Track using this system locks together and can be broken down and rebuilt many times and still retain good operation.
 We sell roadbed track by Kato (Unitrack), Bachmann (E-Z track), Marklin (C-Track), MTH (Realtrax), and Lionel (Fastrack).
-All are good systems with minor advantages and disadvantages.
-The main disadvantage of using section track is that the particular potential sizes and shapes and geometries are fixed and very difficult to modify.
+All are good systems with various advantages and disadvantages.
+Kato and Marklin are the best track systems for reliability but they are set up in metric measurements that don’t match vintage track plan books.
+E-Z track matches old design books well but the switches are easy to jam with scenery material and the product is expensive and not that good looking.
+MTH is inexpensive and matches the configuration of old O gauge track plans but it is challenging to assemble.
+Fastrack is easy to put together and use but the appearance is poorly scaled and the turnouts are very expensive.
+The main disadvantage of using any section track is that the particular potential sizes and shapes and geometries are fixed and very difficult to modify.

 The next easiest to use is section track without any sort of roadbed.
 Most track using this system MUST be permanently fixed to the layout base in order to operate properly.
 This sort of track is difficult to use on a full surface grass mat but it can be done if the mat is fixed well to the surface underneath and if the grass is removed from the location of the track.
-We carry sectional track by Atlas (Snap Track), Peco (Setrack), Marklin (K track), and Lionel (O-27 Track and Standard O track).
+We carry sectional track by Atlas (Snap Track), Peco (Setrack), Marklin (K track), and Ross Custom Switches O scale track.
 The main disadvantage of most Section Track is that it MUST be fixed in place to operate properly.
 The rail joiners are insufficient in and of themselves to give the track an appropriate rigid character.
 It also has the design limits of its roadbed cousin.
 However, it is much easier to cut and modify sectional track without roadbed to fit particular design needs.

 More challenging to use are the flexible track systems.
 These systems have a wide variety of geometry for turnouts (switches) and crossings but depend on flexible track sections to connect them.
 These sections have to be cut to length and all flexible track has to be rigidly fixed to a firm surface to work at all.
 Generally speaking, great care must be taken as well to ensure that the track is not laid in such a way so as allow the trains to operate properly.
 The track can be fixed in ways which the trains cannot navigate very well if at all.